 Various assays are used for assessing cell proliferation, viability, and cytotoxicity.
 Examples include optical counting, [3H] thymidine, MTT, WST, lactate dehydrogenase (LDH) assay, and more.
 This selection guide aims to provide you with information that will allow you to pick the method most suitable for your specific experimental needs.

 Measure cell count and/or DNA content to reveal cell division and DNA replication, respectively

 - DNA quantification using fluorophores

-– Use membrane-impermeable dyes to selectively stain inside cells with damaged membranes
+-Use membrane-impermeable dyes to selectively stain inside cells

 The MTT and WST techniques are widely-used methods for evaluating cell proliferation and cytotoxicity.
 They are valued for the simplicity of their respective procedures, their safety, and the reproducibility of their results.
 WST (water-soluble tetrazolium) was developed by DOJINDO Laboratories in the 1990's and is now used worldwide in cell proliferation assays.
 Cell Counting Kit-8 (CCK-8) is a commercial product that utilizes the WST method with improved sensitivity.
 Cell Counting Kit-8 is the original WST product, with which more than 5,000 papers have been published worldwide.

 In order to verify the accuracy of results in a cytotoxicity assay, individual samples are measured according to multiple different principles.
-Cell Counting Kit-8 (code: CK04) and Cytotoxicity LDH Assay Kit-WST (code: CK12) measure dehydrogenase activity and the released amount of LDH as reflective of living and dead cells, respectively.
-As shown in the example below, separate measurements indicate that the number of living cells decrease, and the number of dead cells increase as a toxicant’s concentration increases.
+Cell Counting Kit-8 (code: CK04) and Cytotoxicity Assay Kit-WST (code: CK12) measure dehydrogenase activity and released amount of LDH as reflective of living and dead cells, respectively.
+According to these results, the number of living cells was reduced, and the number of dead cells increased as the concentration of toxicant increased.